Apple Spread Betting - Spread Betting on US Shares

 Where Can I Spread Bet on Apple for Free?

-When thinking about which trading option might work for you, don't forget that spread trading in the UK is tax free*, i.e. it is exempt from income tax, capital gains tax and stamp duty.
+Furthermore, don't forget that financial spread betting in the UK is currently tax free*, i.e. it is exempt from stamp duty, capital gains tax and income tax.

 Free Demo Account